slatedocs/slate/source/includes/_motionenginepackets.md

 |:----------------:|:-------------:|:----------:|:---------------:|:------:|:-------:|:---------:|
 |       0x41       |      0x10     |     CRC    |0x01 (downsample)|Reserved| factor  | Reserved  |

+In response, Neblina will only send an acknowledge/error packet to indicate the validity and receipt of the command issued by the host.

 #### MotionState Command/Response
 In the command mode the packet enables/disables the streaming of the motion state for the target device.
 If enabled, it basically inquires whether the device changes its motion state either from stop to movement, or from movement to stop.
 We recommend that after the device power-up you hold the device still for a couple of seconds (2-5 seconds) for initial calibration and orientation convergence.
 Data section for this packet type is a single byte, which should be set to either 0 or 1 to disable or enable the streaming of the motion states respectively.
 ##### Byte#8: Enable (1) or Disable (0) Motion State streaming